jby/jby.github.io/_posts/2017-6-1-JSS-tomcat-behind-apache-proxy.md

 title: JSS tomcat behind Apache proxy
 ---

-So, I've now spent two days setting upp an apache proxy in front of the built-in tomcat 8 in my new JSS.
+So, I've now spent two days setting up an apache proxy in front of the built-in tomcat 8 in my new JSS.

 The tricky part is tomcat, whose server.xml-file comes cluttered with all possible options at install.